 15. Aquarium of Niagara

 Experiencing the underwater world at the Aquarium of Niagara is also among the top things to do in Niagara Falls, New York.
-It is home to rescued marine mammals with all conditions, including ones with blindness and missing flippers.
+It is home to rescued marine mammals with all conditions, including blindness and missing flippers.
 It houses ray sharks, seals, sea lions and endangered Peruvian penguins.
 Have fun with your kids at the aquarium and explore its thrilling educational exhibits.

 16. Top of the Falls Restaurant

 The restaurant has a semi-circular design with floor-to-ceiling glass windows.
-This means that you will take in mesmerising panoramic views of Niagara Falls while you are dining.
+This means you will take in mesmerising panoramic views of Niagara Falls while dining.
 You can also order your meal in one of the outdoor dining decks and enjoy uninterrupted views of Horseshoe Falls.
 The items are moderately priced but still affordable to most visitors.

 Having a modern twist, the Top of the Falls menu offers American cuisine and some classic dishes.
 Experience Niagara Fish & Chips or Niagara-inspired burgers.
-After you finish your savoury dish, indulge in a piece of cheesecake or chocolate cake accompanied by spectacular views of the falls.
+After you finish your savoury dish, indulge in a cheesecake or chocolate cake accompanied by spectacular views of the falls.
 The menu also offers vegetarian, gluten-free and dairy-free dishes.

 17. Niagara Falls Fireworks and Nightly Illumination